 - After cleaning and sanding, brush away the wood dust, then use either a leaf-blower or a vacuum blow/suck the remaining dust.
 Lastly use a damp rag to wipe over the wood for a final clean.
 Let dry.

 - It is important that the surface of the bamboo is sealed immediately with oil again.
 Apply two coats of WOCA Exterior Wood Oil according to instructions above under Process for Re-Oil.

-CLICK AND CLIPS PLASTIC LAMELLAS
+CLICK AND CLIPS POLYPROPYLENE LAMELLAS

 For cleaning use a wet cloth or a soft brush.
 If necessary, dish soap can be added to the cleaning water.
 Do not use any kind of chemicals for cleaning.